Noddin-Robotmakers/Website/Innovation.md

 Maine Adaptive has developed a very comprehensive process for designing equipment to help disabled people.
 They have come up with personalized approaches for different disabilities, for example:

-* Bi-skis for people with weak upper bodies
+* **Bi-skis** for people with weak upper bodies
-* Four-tracker skis for peole with balancing difficulties
+* **Four-tracker skis** for peole with balancing difficulties
-* Sit-down skis for people who can't stand (people that have lost legs or are lower-body paralyzed)
+* **Sit-down skis** for people who can't stand (people that have lost legs or are lower-body paralyzed)
-* Audio assistance for people with poor eyesight: for example, a bell can be used as a signal to turn, or a headset can connect visually-disabled skier with a guide who can tell when to turn or when to slow down to avoid obstacles
+* **Audio assistance** for people with poor eyesight: for example, a bell can be used as a signal to turn, or a headset can connect visually-disabled skier with a guide who can tell when to turn or when to slow down to avoid obstacles
-* Special tethers on the sides of the slopes to prevent disabled/blind skiers from going off course.
+* **Special tethers** on the sides of the slopes to prevent disabled/blind skiers from going off course.

 Overall we learned a lot about their design process.
-It was very inspiring to learn how they customized their designs to be as close as possible to the experience without a disability even though the designs sometimes took several years to complete.
+It was very inspiring to learn how they customize their designs to give the users an experience that is as close as possible to not having a disablility.
+However, the designs sometimes take several years to complete and perfect.

 ## Our Wheelchair-on-Skis Design